 Most students take two academic years to complete the program.
 Students who hold assistantships are required to spend two years in residence.
 In addition to satisfying the University requirements for the degree, all graduate students must write a major research paper and pass a departmental qualifying examination.
-This examination serves as the department's special skills requirement.

 The MA degree has been offered since 1964.
-Departmental graduate committee: Solano (chair), Beck, Blumenthal, Dagenbach, Seta, Best (ex officio).
+Departmental graduate committee: Seta (chair), Beck, Dagenbach, Fleeson, Schirillo, Best (ex officio).

-- 613. History and Systems of Psychology.
-(3) The development of psychological thought and research from ancient Greece to present trends, with emphasis on intensive examination of original sources. - 620.
-Physiological Psychology.
+613. History and Systems of Psychology.
+(3) The development of psychological thought and research from ancient Greece to present trends, with emphasis on intensive examination of original sources.

+620. Physiological Psychology.
 (3) Neurophysiological and neuroanatomical explanations of behavior.